iam-rahul-sah/GitTutorials/README.md

 - `git mv <filename> <newfilename>` - Moves the file to the new file name.
 This command is equivalent to `mv <filename> <newfilename>`
 - `git rm <filename>` - Removes the file from the working directory.
 This command is equivalent to `rm <filename>`

 **Note**: These command are equivalent to there linux commands.
-The only difference is that the git command autoamatically tracks the changes and add these changes to the staging area to be commited.
+The only difference is that the git command automatically tracks the changes and add these changes to the staging area to be commited.

 [Index](https://github.com/iam-rahul-sah/GitTutorials#git-tutorials)